CallMeSteve297/proxy-comparator/README.md

 ## Prerequisites
 To run this application, you will need:
-- A web server to host the app
+:globe_with_meridians: A web server to host the app